bfarnam/autounattend_Made_Easy/$OEM$-Usage-Explained.md

 Generally, the Windows System Image Manager (Windows SIM) is used in order to generate images and autounattend.xml files.
 However, there is a simple method to bypassing the Windows SIM.

-By using a crafted autounattend.xml file in conjunction with the `$OEM$` folders you are able to do almost everything that can be done using the Windows SIM.
+By using a crafted autounattend.xml file in conjunction with the <span>$</span>OEM<span>$</span> folders you are able to do almost everything that can be done using the Windows SIM.

 All of the references to the Microsoft technical documents on distribution sets and folders within are at the end of this document under [References](https://github.com/bfarnam/autounattend_Made_Easy/edit/main/%24OEM%24-Usage-Explained.md#references).

-The `$OEM$` folder tree goes in different spots on the installation media depending on the UseConfigurationSet setting which is evaluated in the WindowsPE pass for the Micorosoft Windows Setup Component:
+The <span>$</span>OEM<span>$</span> folder tree goes in different spots on the installation media depending on the UseConfigurationSet setting which is evaluated in the WindowsPE pass for the Micorosoft Windows Setup Component:

 ```
 <settings pass="windowsPE">